 Cosmetic Dental Fillings

-When it comes to combatting active tooth decay, our Princeton, NJ family and cosmetic dentist offers minimally invasive restorations that both protect and enhance your tooth.
+When it comes to fighting active tooth decay, our Princeton, NJ, family and cosmetic dentist offers minimally invasive restorations that both protect and enhance your tooth.

 Today’s white (composite) fillings are free of mercury and dark metals, so that you don’t have to worry about discoloration detracting from the aesthetics of your smile.
 Because they’re available in different shades, we can select one that best matches your surrounding tooth structure.